List of Low-Cost or Free Animal Birth Control Clinics

 - About 64% of the total number of animals that came in ended up being euthanised.
 That is approximately 2.7 million animals put down in the 1,000 shelters.

 While some of these animals were sick or aggressive, the main reason why they were euthanised was because of overcrowding.
-With a limited space to house these animals, shelter management are left with no choice but to put them down if attempts to have them reunited with their owners or adopted fail.
+With limited space to house these animals, shelter management is left with no choice but to put them down if attempts to have them reunited with their owners or adopted fail.

 What Is Animal Birth Control?

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), the indiscriminate and accidental animal breeding result in millions of unwanted pets that end up abandoned in the United States every year.

 They recommend having pets spayed or neutered as soon as they turn two months of age and two pounds in weight.
 However, if the animal is medically-contraindicated to undergo surgical sterilization, there may be no need to.

 In India, many cities and small towns can get away with killing millions of stray animals just because they are not sterilised.
 The Indian government has ruled and forbidden the killing of strays as "they are not encroachers on earth . . . and it is the duty of every citizen to show compassion to these animals."